muratk3n/thirdwave/en/tweets/2019/week50.md

 ---

 It is - and I was kidding.
-BJ is 100% English, in fact comically so, they say every streotypical vart ppl assoc with Englanders is in this guy.
+BJ is 100% English, in fact comically so, they say every streotypical wart ppl assoc with Englanders is in this guy.

 "You said Boris J is a tigger bcz of his distant heritage.
 Isn't that